 Not all tearooms, of course, use fine china.
 And even in Stoke-on-Trent some of the more modern café-bars show a penchant for more contemporary mugs and teapots.

-But in a city which knows a thing of two about serving tea and cakes, here’s our Top Ten Tearooms of Stoke-on-Trent…
+In a city which knows a thing of two about serving tea and cakes, here’s a further Ten of the Best Tearooms in Stoke-on-Trent…

 A café with a secret walled garden.
 Serving fresh, simple and tasty food, often inspired by Emma Bridgewater’s own recipes, this cosy cafe is a place to meet family or friends and relax over a delicious, home cooked lunch or enjoy tea and cakes – either indoors, or in its “secret” walled garden.